“He cares for you,” she stammers. “And you care for him,”

 “Which one?” she growls.

-“Toss your torches into the water,” he bellows, his gaze on the pair.
+“Toss your torches into the water,” the steely man bellows, his cruel gaze on the pair high above him.
 “Then get against the wall and hold your breath,”

-Aedan crawls under the safety of a boulder, groaning in agony as he rolls onto his back.
-Cinoid follows, edging beside him with her lips to the sand.
+She crawls under the safety of a boulder, groaning in agony while rolling onto her back.
+Her boy follows, edging beside her with his lips to the sand.

 Somewhere above, the Lion’s roar echoes.